 Canada Emergency Wage Subsidy

-- Companies will need to reapply each month to receive the subsidy.
+- Companies must reapply each month to receive the subsidy.

-- The subsidy applies to companies of all sizes with employee numbers not an eligible factor.
+- The subsidy applies to companies of all sizes.

 - Not-for-profits/charities are also included.